dijorajsenroy/dsa-python/README.md

   - Single_Linked_List.py contains the implementation and operations on Single Linked List.
   - Double_Linked_List.py contains the implementation and operations on Double Linked List.
   - Linked_List_Problems.py contain important problems on both Linked Lists.
-  - Linked_Lists_Types.py contains the implementation of Circular and XOR Linked List.
+  - Circular_Linked_List.py contains the implementation of Circular Linked List.

 - Stacks and Queues
-  - Stacks.py and Queues.py Contain the Stack and Queue Implementations and Types
+  - Python_Implementation.py Contain the Stack and Queue Implementations and Types
   - Stack_Problems.py and Queue_Problems.py contain the respective problems
   - Linked_List_Imp.py contains the implementation of Stack and Queue using Linked List